 What is the General Data Protection Regulation?

-The European Union General Data Protection Regulation (GDPR) will become law on May 25, 2018.
+The European Union General Data Protection Regulation (GDPR) went into effect May 25, 2018.
 GDPR is a new privacy law that unifies the various email laws of 28 EU member states.
 It is designed to create consistency across all European countries for how email marketing takes place in the European Union.